bidulgi69/spring-mysql-multiTenants/README.md

         return multiTenantRoutingConnectionFactory
     }
 <br>

 When a transaction occurs, the function below is called.<br>
-`@Transaction` annotations can be used to hand over variables that can determine the key.
+`@Transactional` annotations can be used to hand over variables that can determine the key.

     override fun determineCurrentLookupKey(): Mono<Any> {
         return TransactionSynchronizationManager.forCurrentTransaction()